wp-plugins/ccavenue-payment-gateway-advanced-for-woocommerce/readme.txt

 = 1.0.0.1 =
 * Default address, city, state, country , zip and phone number added in case of user not added while checkout so ccavenue get the default value and continue payment.

+= 1.0.0.2 =
+* Added option to convert any of currency to INR for ccavenue to work.
+  -- You should use WooCommerce Currency Switcher Plugin to enable multiple currency in your site.